version 10 July 2021

-Throughout my academic career, I have focused on multiple dimensions of global change.
-During my PhD research, I investigated how increased tropospheric carbon dioxide and ozone feedback through forest trees to their ectomycorrhizal fungal symbionts, in terms of species composition, productivity and respiration.
-Even earlier, I specialized in community ecology related to plants and fungi, with research topics in both restoration as well as arbuscular mycorrhizal fungal ecology.
-Following my PhD research, I next investigated nitrogen deposition and abatement on ectomycorrhizal fungi, in addition to my employment instructing undergraduate students in biology subjects.
-I next transitioned into full-time postdoctoral research (4 years after my PhD was awarded), and have from this point forward focused on global change impacts to fungi in Europe, with published research demonstrating the importance of climate, land-use change, and biotic components to the phenology, assemblage, diversity and distributional patterns of fungi in Europe.
-I am currently building towards integrating my many experiences while continuing to address global change impacts to terrestrial systems in terms of ecology and conservation.
+I have focused on varied aspects of global change.
+I, during my PhD, investigated how increased tropospheric carbon dioxide and ozone feedback through forest trees to their ectomycorrhizal fungal symbionts, in terms of species composition, productivity and respiration.
+I have also investigated nitrogen deposition and abatement on ectomycorrhizal fungi, in additional to instructing undergraduate students in biology subjects.
+I then transitioned into full-time postdoctoral research, and have from that time forward focused on global change impacts to fungi in Europe, with published research demonstrating the importance of climate, land-use change, and biotic components to the phenology, assemblage, diversity and distributional patterns of fungi.
+I am currently working to integrate these varied experiences, while continuing to address global change impacts to terrestrial systems in terms of ecology and conservation.

-While my organismal passion is with respect to the ecology of fungi and plants, this is why I consider soil and its processes of high research importance.
-Without soil, there are far fewer plants and fungi, which themselves are critical components of soil; in other words, the interrelatedness of soil and the organisms that live and grow within it are the causes for my interest in it.
+As I am interested in the ecology of fungi and plants, this is why I also consider the environment that they are found in, especially the soil matrix, and its processes of critical importance.
+Without soil, there are far fewer plants and fungi, but also with perturbations to nutrients, atmospheric chemistry and water availability can diversity and functioning be altered; in other words, the interrelatedness of the environment to the organisms that live and grow surrounded by it are the causes for my interest in it.

-I have, during my research career, focused on three main research methodologies: experimental field and laboratory techniques; data ‘wrangling’ and integration with open-source data; and novel statistical analyses.
-These are all key components to assist ecological research.
-It is imperative that collaborative laboratory conditions are fostered which allow multiple research groups to utilize cutting-edge technology and to share knowledge, especially in relation to experimental and analysis techniques.
-My own experiences across labs and utilizing differing DNA molecular identification technologies ((T)RFLP, direct sequencing, high throughput) have taught me that to stay current in this field, communication and collaborative lab resources are key.
+These methods will be most effective when combined with experimental field and laboratory techniques.
+It is, thus, imperative that collaborative laboratory conditions are fostered which allow multiple research groups to utilize cutting-edge technology and to share knowledge, especially in relation to experimental and analysis techniques.
+My own experiences across institutions have taught me that to stay current in this field, communication and collaborative lab resources are key.

-It is important to consider not only how my research will benefit my goals, but even more-so how it will help those of others.
-Students and researchers need to be challenged intellectually, as well as to be taught meaningful skills for their own career growth; my research will bridge computational data management and statistics with field-oriented ecological and environmental research, as well as lab skills.
-In terms of lab members, ideally this will provide a wide array of possible opportunities for student education, research experience, and outreach.
+It is important to consider how research will help the goals of everyone involved.
+Students and researchers need to be challenged intellectually, as well as to be taught meaningful skills for their own career growth.
+Bridging computational data management and statistics with field-oriented ecological and environmental research, as well as lab skills, will help this.
+This can provide a wide array of opportunities for student education, research experience, and outreach.
 In terms of surrounding researchers and staff, I hope we can maintain an open, friendly environment to share techniques and brainstorm solutions to potential scientific problems.
 I will strive for collaborative, complementary research, both locally and internationally, contributing to contemporary ecological issues and building fundamental knowledge that helps not only me, but more importantly, students, researchers, the scientific community and, ideally, the public and future policies.